dataeducator/student_academic_success/README.md

 * iNterpret → Identify insights and create visualizations of findings.

 ## Source of Data
 The University of California (Irvine) hosts a machine learning repository with datasets that can be evaluated using machine learning techniques.
 The dataset used in this exploration can be found [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).
-This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education by leveraging machine learning to identify at-risk students early in their academic careers and provide them support to improve their likelihood of on-time graduation.
+This dataset was created as a part of a project to reduce academic dropout and failure rates in higher education by leveraging machine learning to identify at-risk students early in their academic careers and support them to improve their likelihood of on-time graduation.

 ## Description of Data